7 Weird Things Covert Narcissists Do (Strange Behaviors!)

 Actually, they wanted to heap insults and blame on you, but without taking any direct responsibility for them.

-It’s part of their relentless agenda to undercut others and dismiss their ideas and beliefs.
+It’s in their relentless agenda to undercut others and dismiss their ideas and beliefs.

 In retaliation, they can use guilt-tripping or withholding affection to get you under control.